KPI Reports explained

 Keep design simple

-When designing a KPI report, consider these four essential tips to create an impactful and insightful presentation:
+When designing a KPI report, consider these four essential tips to make them easy to understand, look great and fulfill their purpose:

-2. Highlight Key Information: Use a single highlight color strategically to draw attention to critical data points or trends.
-For example, highlight positive performance in green and negative trends in red.
+1. Highlight Key Information: Use a single highlight color to draw attention to important data points or trends.
+For example, stick to highlighting positive performance in green and negative trends in red.

-4. Consider Color Blindness: Ensure your color choices are accessible to all viewers, including those with color vision deficiencies.
-Test your report using color-blind simulators.
+3. Consider Color Blindness: Ensure your color choices are accessible to those with color vision weaknesses.
+This can be done by testing your reports against accessibility guidelines.

 Distributing a KPI Report